GiovanniCst/breakout/README.md

     *   Create new scenes and scripts for power-up items.
     *   Implement logic for power-up activation and duration.
 *   **Ball Speed Progression:**
-    *   Increase ball speed over time or based on score/level progression.
+    *   Ball speed progression is now managed by `GameManager` based on destroyed bricks.

 ### User Interface (UI/UX Development)